 Or are they just checking what peg we are on to try to avoid us?

 Now you know!

-Now you should be more than familiar behind the reasons to why carp tend to jump you can put this into practice to spot signs on the water.
+Now you should be more than familiar with why carp tend to jump.
+You can put this into practice to spot signs on the water.

-The reasons to why carp jump in certain ways is a lot of time down to peoples personal opinion.
+The reason why carp jump in certain ways is a lot of time down to people’s personal opinions.
 Saying this I’ve put these tips into play many times and managed to bag some pretty nice carp.

 Was this completely down to luck?
 Who knows.
-I’d definitely advise to watch the water for these signs and giving it a go, what’s there to lose?
+I’d advise watching the water for these signs and give it a go; what’s there to lose?

 If you have anything to add or any questions feel free to leave a comment below and I’ll get back to you ASAP.

-If you are interested in learning more about carp behaviours then have a read at my post that explores how carp react in the rain and if they still feed!
+If you are interested in learning more about carp behaviours, then have read at my post that explores how carp react in the rain and if they still feed!